microbus-io/fabric/docs/tech/integrationtesting.md

 }
 ```

-If mocking is going to be different for individual tests, the mock should be temporarily joined to each test instead.
+If mocking is going to be different for individual tests, a mock should be temporarily joined to the app in each relevant test instead.
 More likely than not, these tests should not run in parallel.
 In the following fictitious example, the `ChargeUser` endpoint of the `payment` microservice is calling a downstream microservice `webpay` that wraps the functionality of a third-party payment processor cloud service. `webpay` is mocked to fail payments over $200 and emulate an error if the amount is $503.

 ```go
 func TestPayment_ChargeUser(t *testing.T) {